alibehzadian/fullstack-book-web/README.md

 ---
 layout: home
-title: Fullstack Book
+title: Fullstack Developers Guide
 permalink: /
 ---

-Make Jelly site have a GitBook look!
+How to build a software from the ground up!

 ## Demo